AxisCommunications/acap-documentation/docs/introduction/acap-version-comparison.md

 * ACAP version 12.0 contains acap-native-sdk 12.0.0 and maps to AXIS OS 12.0.

-ACAP applications built with ACAP 12.0 will be forward compatible with all 12.x releases where the last one is the long-term support (LTS) release.
+ACAP applications built with ACAP 12.0 will be forward compatible with all 12.x releases where the last one in the series is the long-term support (LTS) release.
 After the LTS release, planned breaking changes will be implemented which is indicated with the step in major.
 The ACAP version major shows the LTS scope.